air-box/airbox-georgiatech-poc/README.md

     cp ~/airbox-georgiatech-poc/kvbin/keyvisor.so /opt/air-box/
     cp ~/airbox-georgiatech-poc/kvbin/keyvisor.conf /opt/air-box/
     ```
-* There are no workflow level changes in the app server or load balancer to use AirBox.
+* There are no workflow level changes to use AirBox.

     * Normally, app server (tomcat) is run using the following command
     ```$(CATALINA_HOME)/bin/startup.sh```